harley9293/nebulus/README.md

 	nebulus.Run()
 }

-The framework automatically parses request parameters into predefined structures, eliminating the need for further parameter parsing and packaging in the business handler, allowing you to focus on business logic.
 ```

+The framework automatically parses request parameters into predefined structures, eliminating the need for further parameter parsing and packaging in the business handler, allowing you to focus on business logic